Another former aide accuses New York Gov. Cuomo of sexual harassment, report says

 Bennett’s accusations, which the Times said are supported by texts, come days after another former aide, Lindsey Boylan, detailed her sexual harassment allegations spanning several years against the governor, who has been under political fire from all sides in recent weeks.
-The three-term governor who became a Democratic star and familiar face in the early days of the coronavirus pandemic is facing bipartisan calls for investigations into both harassment claims and his administration’s withholding of data on the virus’s full death toll in nursing homes.
+The three-term governor who became a Democratic star and familiar face in the early days of the coronavirus pandemic is facing bipartisan calls for investigations into the harassment claims and his administration’s withholding of data on the virus’s full death toll in nursing homes.

 Cuomo, in a statement Saturday, said that Bennett “has every right to speak out” but that he was trying to act as a mentor and denied making advances toward her.
 He said he never intended “to act in any way that was inappropriate.”